TayyabDev/Reportage/README.md

 3. Run the following commands:
   - mysql -u linjun9 -h mathlab.utsc.utoronto.ca -p linjun9
   - use cscc43s18_linjun9;

+#### Using your own database
+2. Create a new local database using:

+  - Hostname: 127.0.0.1
+  - Port: 3306
+  - Username: root
+  - Password:

+3. Open the *create.sql* script in the `\Project\create.sql` directory in MySQL Workbench, modify the first 2 lines to run *create schema cscc01* and *use cscc01*, then run the script.
+This is initialize the local database to be ready for the application.

+4. Open the java source file *ConnectDatabase.java* under `/Project/src/app/java/com/model/database/api/` and change CONNECTION_URL, USERNAME, and PASSWORD accordingly.

+## Deliverable 5 - November 26th, 2018

+The Project Code is located in the `\Project\` directory in the master branch.

+Automated Unit Tests and Integration Tests are located in the `\Project\src\test\java\com\`directory in the master branch.

+The Product Backlog and the User Acceptance Tests are located in the `\Deliverable5\` directory in the master branch.

+Code Review Strategy and Summary Documents are located in the `\Deliverable5\Code Review\` directory in the master branch.

+The Sprint Backlogs are located in the `\Deliverable5\Sprint Backlogs\` directory in the master branch.

+### New Features Released :

 ## Deliverable 4 - November 12th, 2018